eternauta1337/ethernaut-cli/README.md

 ### ethernaut-wallet-ui

-Ui expensions for the ethernaut-wallet package
+Ui extensions for the ethernaut-wallet package

 ## Additional packages

-Apart from plugins, the following packages can also be found on this monorepo.
+Apart from plugins, the following packages can also be found on this monorepo

 ### ethernaut-cli

-Swiss army knife command line application for Ethereum devs
+Hardhat project that combines all the plugins above and produces the ethernaut-cli binary, etc

 ### common